Bokovsky/readeck-mirror/README.md

 Readeck is written in [Go](https://go.dev/) and all its content is rendered server side with some interactivity brought by [Stimulus](https://stimulus.hotwired.dev/) and [Turbo](https://turbo.hotwired.dev/).

 This has proven to be a great combination when performance really matters.

+### Contributing

+Readeck's simple stack means that the barrier to entry is relatively low when it comes to contributing to the Readeck project.
+Contributions are welcome by filing issues, participating in community discussions, submitting translations, and proposing changes to the source code.
+For more information, see the [documentation on contributing](https://readeck.org/en/contribute).

 ## License